 Beacon Fell Holiday Park is located at Longridge in the Ribble Valley, the Park is the perfect location for your static caravan or lodge.
 The Park sits on thirty acres of lush greenery overlooking the beautiful Ribble Valley and surrounding areas.

 Beacon Fell Holiday Park has something for everyone from couples to outdoor enthusiasts and families.
-The park’s close location to the Lake District and the city of Preston means a holiday at Beacon Fell Caravan Park can offer exactly what you want whether it is relaxation or leisurely fun.
+The park is close location to the Lake District and the city of Preston means a holiday at Beacon Fell Caravan Park can offer what you want whether it is relaxation or fun.

-The park itself is jam-packed with things to do and is suitable for all ages.
+The Park itself is jam-packed with things to do and is suitable for all ages.
 Parents can enjoy the on-site bar and entertainment complex which shows SKY and BT Sports and has a weekly entertainment programme.
-The children can enjoy the paddling pool, indoor and outdoor play area, heated indoor swimming pool, amusements, pool table and a crazy golf.
+The children can enjoy the games room, the indoor heated swimming pool, indoor and outdoor play area, heated indoor swimming pool, amusements, pool table and crazy golf.
 There is also an on-site convenience shop and laundrette.

 The area has many fantastic walking routes such as Longridge Fell.
 The Forest of Bowland offers some of the most beautiful and remote walking in the country, from the grandeur and isolation of the moorland hills to the undulating lowlands with their distinctive pattern of settlements, woodland cloughs and river valleys.
 As well as the fell tops and moors, there are extensive opportunities for shorter and less challenging routes in the Ribble Valley.

-Beacon Fell Holiday Park, Longridge
+Beacon Fell Holiday Park